solid/authorization-panel/wac-ucr/uc-survey.md

 * +0 "I'm kind of for it, but can live without it"
 * 0 "I really don't care about it"
 * -0 "I'm kind of against it, but can live with it"
-* -1 "out of scope" or "does not belong in first version so we can ship sooner than later" (provide an explanation)
+* -1 "I'm against this right now" (provide an explanation)

 ## Basic resource access